Herman Chinery-Hesse

 Herman Eamon Owula Kojo Chinery-Hesse (18 November 1963 – 17 September 2024) was a Ghanaian technology businessman and the founder of theSOFTtribe, the oldest and largest software company in Ghana.
 He was popularly known as "the Bill Gates of Africa".
 Chinery-Hesse also made the list of 15 Black STEM Innovators.
 In March 2019, he was introduced as the Commonwealth Chair for Business and Technology Initiatives for Africa.

-Early life and education
+Biography

-Herman Chinery-Hesse was born in Dublin, Ireland on 18 November 1963 to Lebrecht James Nii Tettey Chinery-Hesse and Mary Chinery-Hesse, née Blay.
-His maternal grandfather was Robert Samuel Blay, a barrister and Justice of the Supreme Court of Ghana in the First Republic.
-Blay was the first Vice President of the United Gold Coast Convention (UGCC), of which he was a founding member and a Speaker of the 1969 Constituent Assembly.
+Chinery-Hesse was born in Dublin, Ireland on 18 November 1963 to Lebrecht James Nii Tettey Chinery-Hesse and Mary Chinery-Hesse, née Blay.
+His maternal grandfather was Robert Samuel Blay, a judge of the Supreme Court of Ghana in the First Republic.

-Chinery-Hesse was educated at the Ridge Church School in Accra and Mfantsipim School in Cape Coast, Westlake High School in Austin, Texas and Texas State University, from which he graduated with a Bachelor of Science Degree in Industrial Technology.
+He was educated at the Ridge Church School in Accra and Mfantsipim School in Cape Coast, Westlake High School in Austin, Texas and Texas State University, from which he graduated with a Bachelor of Science Degree in Industrial Technology.

-Career

-In 1991, Chinery-Hesse co-founded theSOFTtribe, one of the leading software houses in Africa.
-Over the years, the company has pioneered a number of groundbreaking products in the following areas:
+In 1991 Chinery-Hesse co-founded theSOFTtribe, an African software house.

+Chinery-Hesse was married to lawyer, Sadia Chinery-Hesse (née Clarke) and they had two children.

+Death